Designing trust, transparency, and decision architecture for an AI agent that generates expert-facing recommendations.

 06 Design Focus

-Designing for Trust, Transparency, and Value Perception in a Clinical AI Agent
+Designing for Trust, Transparency, and Value Perception in AI Agent Interfaces

 Trust Calibration